turiyadev/random-int64/README.md

 ### Options

-The constructor takes a single argument, a boolean value that indicates whether a signed or unsigned 64-bit value will be returned.
+The constructor takes a single argument, a boolean value that indicates whether signed or unsigned 64-bit values will be generated.

 Calling `new RandomInt64()` with no arguments (or an argument that resolves to `false`) will return a class instance that generates unsigned (only positive)